-Touch the Analysis > Decode to turn on the serial decode dialog box:
+Press the Decode button or touch the Analysis>Decode to turn on the serial decode dialog box:

 - A. Set the list of decode result

 - B. Select the bus to set, Bus1 and Bus2

 - C. Turn on/off the bus

-- D. Set the bus display format (Binary, Decimal, Hex, and ASCII)
+- D. Set the bus display

 - E. Select the serial bus protocol

-- F. Touch to set the signal, including the mapping relation between channels and bus signals, and the thresholds.This is similar to the signal setting of a serial trigger.
+- F. Touch to set the signal, including the mapping relation between channels and bus signals, and the thresholds.
+This is similar with the signal setting of serial trigger.

 - G. Configure the bus protocol

-- H. Synchronize the settings between a serial trigger and decode
+- H. Synchronize the settings between serial trigger and decode